karmab/kcli-ztp/README.md

 ## Requirements

-### Data
+### for kcli

-- a valid install-config.yaml
-- a pull secret to put in openshift_pull.json
+- an openshift pull secret (stored by default in openshift_pull.json)
-- if you're running again your local hypervisor, you need to copy your public key to root user authorized keys (since the installer vm will try to interact with libvirt over ssh) and allow such access
+- if you're running against your local hypervisor, since the installer vm will try to interact with libvirt over ssh, you need to:
+  - copy your public key to root user authorized keys
+  - add the *config_host* variable in your parameter file pointing to a routable ip of the hypervisor

 ### on the provisioning node